NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 ### Upgrading Your Node

 AvalancheGo is an ongoing project and there are regular version upgrades.
 Most upgrades are recommended but not required.
 Advance notice will be given for upgrades that are not backwards compatible.
-To update your node to the latest version, SSH into your server using termius run the installer script again.
+To update your node to the latest version, SSH into your server using a terminal and run the installer script again.

 ```
 ./avalanchego-installer.sh